ibm-cloud-docs/security-compliance/scopes.md

 2. In the navigation, click **Configure > Scopes**.
 3. Select the scope that you want to delete.
 4. Click the **Delete scope** symbol.
-5. To verify that you understand that any scheduled scans that are associated with that scope are cancelled, click **Delete**.
+5. To verify that you understand that any scheduled scans that are associated with that scope are canceled, click **Delete**.